Gesee-y/Cruise/src/plugins/README.md

 so in order to solve that Cruise plugin system introduce **Resources** and a **Resources DAG**.

 So a resource is some global data that a system may request in order to use it.
+Resources here are global objects that will be used for the whole runtime of the program so they should not be volatile objects but singletons (preferably).
 It can be anything that is typed.

 ```nim